GregCM/whrwthal/README.md

 To circumvent these extra steps, and enjoy an overall much more lightweight experience, simply download embedded Python and run whrwthal.v0 in the same folder (still totaling just under 25MB).

-# //WARNING//
+# WARNING
-IF YOU LIVE IN A PERSECUTED OR CLOSED-COUNTRY, PLEASE READ: DO NOT DOWNLOAD THIS SOFTWARE FROM GITHUB IF YOU BELIEVE YOU ARE CURRENTLY UNDER GOVERNMENT OR OTHER SURVEILLANCE (otherwise, feel free!).
+IF YOU LIVE IN OR KNOW SOMEONE IN A PERSECUTED OR CLOSED-COUNTRY, PLEASE READ: DO NOT DOWNLOAD THIS SOFTWARE FROM GITHUB IF YOU BELIEVE YOU ARE CURRENTLY UNDER GOVERNMENT OR OTHER SURVEILLANCE (otherwise, feel free!).
 IF SOMEONE YOU KNOW REFERRED YOU TO THIS SOFTWARE, TRY TO OBTAIN A COPY FROM THEM.
 OTHERWISE, WHERE POSSIBLE, CONTACT ME AT GREGCACERES@GMAIL.COM FOR A SNAIL-MAIL COPY ON USB/CD.
 WORD YOUR EMAIL IN AN INCONSPICUOUS PHRASING, ALONG THESE LINES: "Hello, I recieved your promotional letter.
 I'm not interested, and I'd like you to please take me off your mailing list.
 The associated address is 1234 Example Street, Missionary City, God's Country."